Developer Guide

 find n/

-Expected: Error status messages telling user what kind of input is valid forn/
+Expected: Error status messages telling user what kind of input is valid forn/prefix. -

 Other incorrect commands to try: